 Bluehost aims to be a one-stop shop for all types of web hosting.
 Whether you need a cheap web host for a school project, or want to run an online store serving millions of people a day, Bluehost has a plan for you.

 Though it’s possible to use virtually any content management system with Bluehost, it offers the most support out of the box for WordPress and WooCommerce websites.
+It also offers its own WordPress website builder, which ranks among the best website builders independent of the service's web hosting.

 WordPress is the world’s most popular content management system, and Bluehost is one of only three hosting companies the former has officially recommended.
 This instills a great deal of confidence in the service.